|Nutrition Facts (per serving)|

 - 2 tablespoons cold water

-- Stir in cheddar cheese.
-Sprinkle cold water, 1 tablespoon at a time, evenly over surface of dough.
+Stir in cheddar cheese.
+Sprinkle cold water, 1 tablespoon at a time, evenly over the surface of the dough.
 Stir with a fork until dry ingredients are moistened.

-- Once chilled, roll pastry out to ⅛-inch thickness on a lightly floured surface.
-Cut into 10-inch by ½-inch strips.
+Once chilled, roll the pastry out to 1/8-inch thickness on a lightly floured surface.
+Cut into 10-inch by 1/2-inch strips.
 Arrange in a lattice pattern over figs. Trim edges.

 Serve fig cobbler warm or at room temperature as is or with a dollop of homemade whipped cream or scoop of vanilla ice cream.